Are you the sort of person that stares out at the sheeting rain and thinks ‘Global warming – ha!’

 Ivy is very important to honey bees in Ireland.
 They work it throughout the late summer/early autumn and build up quantities of winter stores.
 This year (2015) the ivy was late compared to the previous two years.
 In lowland apiaries, heavy ivy flows were recorded but up the hill a bit with slightly colder/wetter weather little ivy honey was was brought in.
 Last year (2014) the ivy came into bloom very early and the bees worked it like mad bringing in huge crops for the winter.
 Variation in flowering times is nothing new, but in league with the approach of winter and ever increasing rainfall, late flowering may come to mean no crop and no autumn build up.

-Sycamore and dandelion provide very important early flows for the bees.
-Squally weather when the sycamore is in bloom strips the flowers off the trees.
+Sycamore, horse chestnut and dandelion provide very important early flows for the bees.
+Squally weather when the sycamore and horse chestnuts are in bloom strips the flowers off the trees.
 Dandelions face upwards and get washed out.
 Willow is a very important early source of pollen and we know what happened to that in the spring of 2013.

 Whether the Weather